 Lara Thoms is an artist working across socially engaged practice and performance.
 She recently received a Creative Australia Fellowship from the Australia Council for the Arts to explore site-specific and participatory possibilities in contemporary art.
 Lara was commissioned to create a large scale public work Ultimate Vision: Monuments to Us with teenagers in a Westfield shopping centre as part of the Museum of Contemporary Art’s C3WEST program and Before The Siren with women’s groups for Perth International Arts Festival.
 Other works include Exposition for the Melbourne Art Fair with Jason Maling, A Singular Phenomenon with Aphids at the Malthouse, and The Experts Project, (2011- 2013) where she spoke with 150 ‘unofficial experts’ as part of Local Positioning Systems at the Museum of Contemporary Art.
 As an artistic associate with Aphids, her inter-disciplinary, collaborative projects have been presented at PICA, Brisbane Powerhouse, Dromana Drive In, Artshouse and Performance Space.
 Lara recently collaborated with multiple Indonesian Artists after a residency in Jogjakarta curated by Gertrude Contemporary and worked for Mona’s Dark Mofo.

 Jackson Castiglione is artist, teacher and director.
-He is currently co-directing the Field Theory podcast series Kids Vs Art commissioned by Arts House and the Melbourne Fringe Festival.
-Jackson collaborated with 4 performers aged between 10 and 12 to create the performance Rainbow Leprechaun (nominated for a Green Room Award), part of Site Is Set for 2015.
+He is currently working with Field Theory to develop Final Visions: Bunker part of the Greater Together Exhibition at ACCA and is developing a performance exploring the historical and modern-day links between children and fascism (funded by Creative Victoria).
+In 2016 he co-directed the Field Theory podcast series Kids Vs Art commissioned by Arts House and the Melbourne Fringe Festival.
+Jackson has also collaborated with 4 performers aged between 10 and 12 to create the performance Rainbow Leprechaun (nominated for a Green Room Award), part of Site Is Set for 2015.
 Jackson has been developing a documentary series with SBS2 exploring the world of modern day renaissance men.
 He has also Co-Directed and performed in PrisonPals a black comedy web series developed with the assistance of the ABC TV, Film Victoria and Courthouse Arts.
 PrisonPals was nominated for two Streamy Awards alongside internet heavyweights, Smosh, Ben Stiller’s Burning Love and Google’s My Music.
-He has collaborated with ‘one step at a time like this’ and toured to Chicago, London, and Seoul helping to develop and perform the show, ‘en route’.
+He has collaborated with One Step at a Time Like This and toured to Chicago, London, and Seoul helping to develop and perform the show, En Route.
 Jackson was also a key partner of pvi collective from 2001 to 2010 creating and performing controversial performances such as terrorist training school, reform and resist.